-How do you build a business that gives your more freedom, time and energy – instead of one that sucks up every waking minute?
+How do you start an online business that gives your more freedom, time, and energy – instead of one that sucks up every waking minute?

 That’s a question that has driven me for years.

 I love to ski, travel, and have the flexibility to spend time with my kids when they need their dad around most – and I prioritize those things so much that I’m very intentional about building a business that allows for me to do them.